Ireland

 Parthenium integrifolium

-This is a robust, long-lived, and drought-tolerant herb, native to North American prairies.
-Its white flowers combine well with other perennials and have good longevity in the garden and in a vase.
+It is a robust, long-lived, and drought-tolerant herb, native to North American prairies.
+The white flowers combine well with other perennials and last well in the flower bed and in a vase.
 The leaves with serrated edges emit a menthol scent.

 Sold Out